Skip to main content

 Life at an office that was not quite an embassy

-Twenty-five years later I still find them
+Twenty-five years later, I still find the

-A historian of the ancient world believes that in every era humankind has reacted to the demands of waging war in surprisingly similar ways, and that to protect our national interests today Americans must understand the choices soldiers and statesmen made hundreds and even thousands of years ago
+Donald Kagan, a historian of the ancient world believes that, in every era, people have reacted to the demands of waging war in surprisingly similar ways, and that, to protect our national interests today, Americans must understand the choices that soldiers and statesmen made hundreds and even thousands of years ago.

 A TALE OF PERIL, COURAGE, and gross ingratitude on the old China station

-Early in the century a young American accurately predicted Japan’s imperialism and China’s and Russia’s rise.
-Then he set out to become China’s soldier leader.
+Early in the century, a young American accurately predicted Japan’s imperialism and China’s and Russia’s rise.
+Then, he set out to become China’s soldier-leader.

-In October 1941 Clare Boothe Luce, the playwright, journalist, politician, and wife of the magazine tycoon Henry Luce, had dinner with half a dozen army officers in their quarters on top of an ancient Spanish fort beside the harbor of Manila.
+In October 1941, Clare Boothe Luce, the playwright, journalist, politician, and wife of the magazine tycoon Henry Luce, had dinner with half a dozen army officers in their quarters on top of an ancient Spanish fort beside the harbor of Manila.

 Americans have been doing just that since the days of the California gold rush—and we’re still not full